1. Accepting these Terms

 B. Pay Your Bills.
 You are responsible for paying all fees that you owe to Etsy.
 You are also solely responsible for collecting and/or paying any applicable taxes for any purchases or sales you make through our Services.
 For digital items sold to buyers in the EU, however, Etsy will help collect and remit the correct amount of VAT.
 Your fees, bills, taxes and how you can pay them are fully explained in our Fees & Payments Policy.

 D. Don’t Try to Harm Our Systems.
-You will not distribute any virus or other harmful computer code through the Services.
+You agree not to interfere with or try to disrupt our Services, for example by distributing a virus or other harmful computer code.

 E. Follow Our Trademark Policy.
 The name “Etsy,” and the other Etsy marks, phrases, logos and designs that we use in connection with our Services, are trademarks, service marks or trade dress of Etsy in the U.S. and other countries.
 If you’d like to use our trademarks, please follow our Trademark Policy.